good-marketing/RGhost/README.md

 -   **Tags**: you can select multiple tags.

 -   **Feature** : depending on the Ghost theme applied the feature property is used to provide a post a prominent position on the homepage.

+**NOTE**

+The application stores an Rmd file the first time you publish a post in the 'posts' directory.
+As the RMarkdown is parsed by knitr and then Ghost the original r code you write will be converted.
+Storing an Rmd file allows for retreival of the R code.

 ### Markdown Content